Employee ownership trusts offer business owners both a tax-efficient exit and a succession plan to protect a company’s unique culture.

 Tax-free sale of shares

-First introduced in 2014 to encourage employee-owned companies, EOTs allow business owners to sell their company or a controlling number of company shares to an EOT without paying any capital gains tax.
+First introduced in 2014 to encourage employee-owned companies, employee ownership trusts (EOTs) allow business owners to sell their company or a controlling number of company shares to an EOT without paying any capital gains tax.
 However, as with all share transfers over a certain value, stamp duty is payable on the transfer of shares.

 Another key feature of EOTs for owners to consider is that the sale price is often not all paid upfront, instead some part of it will be repaid through the company’s trading profits in the years that follow.